kube-burner/kube-burner/docs/reference/configuration.md

 #### Validation

-All objects in a job must have consistent SharingNamespacesCount values:
+All objects in a job must have consistent repeatEveryNIterations values:
-  - All objects can have SharingNamespacesCount: 1 (default)
+  - All objects can have repeatEveryNIterations: 1 (default)
   - Or all non-default values must be the same (e.g., all 2)
-  - Mixing SharingNamespacesCount: 2 and SharingNamespacesCount: 3 is not allowed
+  - Mixing repeatEveryNIterations: 2 and repeatEveryNIterations: 3 is not allowed
+  - repeatEveryNIterations > 1 cannot be used with churn mode `objects`.
+Use churn mode `namespaces` instead

 ### Object wait Options